 Engineered floors are ideal when being installed over concrete, in a home that can have higher moisture content, or when intending to glue down or float the flooring.

-The veneers for engineered wood floors can be cut in different ways that affect the appearance of the grain pattern.
+The veneers for engineered hardwood floors can be cut in different ways that affect the appearance of the grain pattern.

 Rotary Cut Veneers

 Logs can be carefully “peeled” while they rotate to create a long, thin veneer – almost like unrolling a roll of paper towels.

 This veneer is then bonded as a sheet to plywood and planks are cut out of the sheet.